-I’ve actually been quite surprised at the mild winter we have had here in New England thus far this year (uh-oh….I probably spoke prematurely and will be blamed for the next Nor’Easter).
-Nonetheless, we finally saw our first official snow / ice day off this season.
+I remember being quite surprised at the mild winter we were having in New England in 2017.
+Nonetheless, we finally saw our first official snow / ice day off that season come January.
 Trust me, the boys could not have been more ecstatic to have been able to stay home from school.
-Of course, that begs the question….what does one do with three rambunctious boys on an unexpected day off?
+Of course, that begged the question….what did one do with three rambunctious boys on an unexpected day off?
 I needed to come up with some kind of snow day activities.
-So, I thought we should bake something delicious t ogether!
+So, I thought we should bake something delicious together!

 No Time Off For Mom and Dad!!

 Now, the boys had off.
 However, Mom and Dad didn’t.
 Hubby was relieved of his duties of taking the boys to school that morning.
 However, he still hopped in his truck and headed to the office for a full day.
 I have been working from home for years, which means it is always there waiting me to for accomplish.

 Fortunately, the boys were well trained on how to manage things around the house.
 They worked on daily chores in the morning.
 After that, they read, played board games, built with Legos, etc. They were very good at occupying themselves and were very aware that asking to play video games was out of the question until mid afternoon.
 Get this, they even did me a solid and worked on laundry (not to mention shoveled!).
 This allowed me to focus on work.
 Love these guys!!
 I think I’ll keep ’em.